grebmann1/sfdx-ui-light/readme.md

 - Middleware hooks to debug callouts
 - Datamodel viewer
 - Experience Cloud (Guest User review)
+- One Time Use batch generator (To create, deploy, run and delete a batch)
+- Nebula Logger Connector (To install and monitor Nebular Logs)

 ### Org Analysis/Overview
 - License use